 Follow these hints for the softest, fluffiest Sourdough Rolls.
 This easy homemade dinner roll recipe gets its flavor from sourdough.
-Need a sourdough starter?
-Find one here.

 I am so intrigued by homemade sourdough and am far from an expert, but I’ve been enjoying using up the starter that I’ve been learning on…and these sourdough rolls are coming just in time for the holidays!

 Have you ever wondered what exactly sourdough tastes like?
 Is it sour?
 Well, yes it is slightly sour.
 I actually consider it more “tangy” than sour.
 To some extent you can control the “sourness” of your sourdough bread.
 How long you ferment the starter and when the starter was actually started can all play a part in the flavor of the bread.
 You can also add a touch of sugar to take down the “tang” level.